scottccoates/hermes-ui/README.md

 When that happens, it's expected for these libs to be accessed globally.
 We'd have to separately manage it via jspm otherwise.

-### What is ComponentProvider and why isn't a ReactElement returned from component files?
+### What is DependencyProvider and why isn't a ReactElement returned from component files?
-Instead of a `ReactElement`, we `return new ComponentProvider(component)`.
+Instead of a `ReactElement`, we `return new DependencyProvider(component)`.
 You can access it this way:
-`MIForm().componentType`.
+`MIForm().dependency`.
 We do this so we can inject dependencies into a component file.